boonebgorges/bp-group-reviews/readme.txt

 * Spanish: SeluGlindoo

 == Changelog ==
+= 1.1.2 =
+* Fixed bug that caused BPGR JS to load before jQuery in some cases.
+Props Brajesh

 = 1.1.1 =
 * Fixed bug that made it unreasonably difficult to unhook directory ratings